-Results: We found that just over 6% of pupils have a Facebook account; 23.8% have an Instagram account and 39% have a Snapchat account.
-Just over 51% use a messaging service (like WhatsApp) and we found that 31% of children have received abusive messages or messages containing inappropriate language.
-These all indicate minor reductions compared to previous findings.
+Results: We found that just over 5% of pupils have a Facebook account; 23% have an Instagram account and 44.6% have a Snapchat account.
+Just over 52% use a messaging service (like WhatsApp) and we found that 31% of children have received abusive messages or messages containing inappropriate language.